 It’s no secret, the contribution made to astronomy and spaceflight over the centuries, but it’s also no secret how those contributions have often gone entirely unnoticed or been undervalued.

-To mark International Day of Women and Girls in Science 2021, we’ve taken a look back at some of the women who changed the way we observe and explore the cosmos forever.
+We’ve taken a look back at some of the women who changed the way we observe and explore the cosmos forever.

 Maria Winckelmann (1670-1720)

 Denied the role of astronomer at Royal Academy of Science in Berlin